BPerezLamarque/HOME/README.md

 ### Note: one-to-one correspondance

 A one-to-one correspondance between host tips in the tree and the fasta header of each OTU alignment is mandatory.
-If multiple sequences correspond to a unique host, there are several solutions : (1) one can only keep one sequence (the most abundant, and assumes that the other sequences are likely to come from PCR/sequencing errors); but if ones really wants to keep these sequences in the analyses, one has to add new tips in the host tree: (2) either by adding new tips with zero branch lengths to match the number of sequences (similar to what we did here https://doi.org/10.1111/1755-0998.13063 ; see [here for more details and a script to add new tips with branch lengths close to zero](https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/add_host_tips.R) ), or (3) by adding a coalescent tree shape at the tip of each species (to model population differentiation for each species that gives the multiple sequences per host).
+If multiple sequences correspond to a unique host, there are several solutions : (1) you can only keep one sequence (the most abundant, and assumes that the other sequences are likely to come from PCR/sequencing errors); but if you really want to keep these sequences in the analyses, you have to add new tips in the host tree: (2) either by adding new tips with zero branch lengths to match the number of sequences (similar to what we did here https://doi.org/10.1111/1755-0998.13063 ; see [here for more details and a script to add new tips with branch lengths close to zero](https://github.com/BPerezLamarque/HOME/blob/master/tutorial_HOME/add_host_tips.R) ), or (3) by adding a coalescent tree shape at the tip of each species (to model population differentiation for each species that gives the multiple sequences per host).

 ## Example of empirical applications - great apes microbiota: